 We can know the season of Messiah’s coming

 In the Parable of the Fig Tree, Yeshua the Messiah seems to tell us that we can know the general season of His return in advance, yet we cannot know the exact time [in advance] for the reason stated above.
 What is important to know, however, is that the Messiah was speaking to the generation of His disciples, not to us.
 It is given to us for knowledge and discernment, but it was not spoken to us.

-We can know the day and the our of Messiah’s coming
+We can know the day and the hour

-Now, let us consider what the present author believes is a “hidden” message concerning His coming.
-This message can be found in Rev_3:3 that states thus,
+Let us consider what a “hidden” message concerning His coming reveals.
+This message can be found in Rev 3:3 that states thus,

 I shall come upon you as a thief, if then you do not wake up, and you shall not know at all what hour I come upon you.

 How could this be indicative that we can know the day and the hour of His return?
-We will use a well known method in mathematics which we will apply in the textual criticism of the above passage.
-The phrase “if then” is the if-clause of the sentence and like in mathematics, if we turn the negative form into positive and vice versa on both sides of the if-clause sentence, the meaning of the text will not change, and what actually we read is this:
+In order to answer this question, we will use a well-known method in mathematics which we will apply in the textual criticism of the above verse.
+In mathematics, if we turn the negative form into positive and vice versa on both sides of the equation, the equation does not change.
+Likewise, the phrase “if then”, being a causative clause of the sentence, serves as the equation mark.
+And if we change the negative form to positive and vice versa on both sides of the if-clause, the meaning of the text will not change, and what actually we read is this: